Gojibodev/python-socket-chat/README.md

 # Chat Application

 This is a simple chat application that allows multiple clients to connect to a server and chat with each other.
-It uses sockets and threading technology to
+It uses sockets and threading technology to allow clients to interact with each other

 ## Getting Started